Sharyn Clough

 Sharyn Clough (born 14 May 1965) is professor of philosophy at Oregon State University.

 Her teaching and research specialties focus on public philosophy, Peace Literacy, philosophy of science, social epistemology, contemporary pragmatism, and feminist theory.
-Her work examines the complex ways in which science and politics are interwoven, and the notions of objectivity that can be salvaged once this complexity is acknowledged.
-Her research on the potential relationship between gender socialization and gender differences in allergies, asthma and other autoimmune disorders illustrated the ways that politically engaged research can at times increase objectivity, a project that received international attention.
-More recently her work in public philosophy investigates the importance of basic peace skills or Peace Literacy for deliberation about controversial science policies, such as publicly-mandated vaccines, and deliberations across conflicts more generally.

 Clough is the Director of the Phronesis Lab at OSU where she and her students design and assess curriculum to teach Peace Literacy as phronesis or practical wisdom.
 Clough is also the Peace Literacy Curriculum Coordinator working with a team of educators from pre-K to higher education, who design and test Peace Literacy curriculum in their classrooms around the US and Canada.

-Background
+Background and research

 Clough studied at the University of Calgary, where she received her BA Hons in Social Psychology in 1987 and her MA in Social Scientific Study of Religion in 1989.
 She earned her PhD from Simon Fraser University in History and Philosophy of Science and Women's Studies in 1997.
 Before coming to Oregon State University in 2003, she taught at Hamilton College, Le Moyne College, Rowan University, and the University of Tennessee.

+Her work examines the complex ways in which science and politics are interwoven, and the notions of objectivity that can be salvaged once this complexity is acknowledged.
+Her research on the potential relationship between gender socialization and gender differences in allergies, asthma and other autoimmune disorders illustrated the ways that politically engaged research can at times increase objectivity, a project that received international attention.
+More recently her work in public philosophy investigates the importance of basic peace skills or Peace Literacy for deliberation about controversial science policies, such as publicly mandated vaccines, and deliberations across conflicts more generally.